 No. Matter is mortal.
 The mortal things change, not the immortal.
-This very simple teaching of ancient Platonic philosophy got me in a lot of trouble when I was in Hekate-related groups, as most modern devotees do not have the patience to read and understand ancient philosophy and they are ready to arm and shoot those who studies ancient texts.
-When someone insists constantly holding the lantern to people who want to remain blind, confusion and disagreements are unavoidable.
+This very simple teaching of ancient Platonic philosophy got me in a lot of trouble when I was in Hekate-related groups, as most modern devotees do not have the patience to read and understand ancient philosophy and they are ready to arm and shoot those who study ancient texts.
+When someone insists on constantly holding the lantern to people who want to remain blind, confusion and disagreements are unavoidable.
 If those situations continue, breakups are sure and also lies, cliques and drama.
 But, we are talking about ancient philosophy.
 We have to learn and respect a system, in order to use it effectively.
 Ancient theology was formed from philosophers and it was used by everyday people.
-Folk people respected philosophers, just like in our days, we respect the authors of well written and documented books, papers, researches.
+Folk people respected philosophers, just like in our days, we respect the authors of well-written and documented books, papers, research.

 If we see that Hekate is changing, we transfer the Goddess to the sensible world, to a world that doesn’t belong.
 This is impiety!
 We are trying to bring the Goddess to our world and see Her as a statue!
 We can make an analogy that the Goddess is like a river.
 It moves, it changes.
 But only the sensible things change and Hekate isn’t sensible.
 It is not made out of matter.
 It is the creator of matter.
 To be accurate, Hekate as the Cosmic Soul moves and animates the universe.
 If we rely on our senses or experiences on Her, then our conclusions will be limited and false.
 If we rely in dialectic, our conclusions will be the same for all conditions.
 If we ask different people about Hekate, we will receive different opinions about the nature of the Goddess.
 But can we accept all opinions as true?
 No, because some contradict others and even historical texts.
 There are people who will say that all are true, but how is that possible in any logical way?
 We have to put aside opinions and search for the nature of the divine as it is.
 Our senses offer no help in this task.
 Philosophy is the quest for truth, knowledge, pure thought to the thing that is, to the Being, to the one Idea.

 Ideas exist in the separate unseen world of Nous/Mind, which is below En/One.
-The word On/Being signifies this world and our world, the sensible is called Me On/Non Being.
+The word On/Being signifies this world and our world, the sensible is called Me On/Non-Being.
 On is what it is.
 But what it is?
-Idea, On and Genos/Genre are three words that are used for the same thing.
+The idea, On and Genos/Genre are three words that are used for the same thing.
 An Idea is unique, this means that it has a unique form, the eidos (genre) and a character, remain the same under different circumstances.
 To explain it, an Idea of one thing cannot be the opposite of the same thing.
 It cannot have opposite characteristics or forms.
 It is absolute and complete.

-By searching for the one truth to the world of Ideas, we will find one answer that it will be applied to all circumstances as it is unchangeable true and real to different persons, time periods and circumstances.
+By searching for the one truth to the world of Ideas, we will find one answer that will be applied to all circumstances as it is unchangeable true and real to different persons, time periods, and circumstances.
 This answer will be the same for all people at all times.
-Idea or Eidos remain the same and has the same essence.
+Idea or Eidos remains the same and has the same essence.
 This is the nature of the Idea.
 It is unchangeable.
 If it consisted of matter, it would change, but its essence and form remain the same.

 By removing the Goddess through the river, we obtain an objective view for the Goddess, thus we will belong to a united community of the Goddess.
-If we insist using our senses and personal experience despite historical knowledge and philosophical teachings, then we will have a divided community with certain groups of similar ideas and different philology on the same Goddess.
+If we insist on using our senses and personal experience despite historical knowledge and philosophical teachings, then we will have a divided community with certain groups of similar ideas and different philology on the same Goddess.
 An independent researcher will see confusion and disparity and that’s the situation that he has to consider when he will form his opinion on the modern community of the Goddess Hekate.
 While some people want that, I don’t see that this new turn in Hekate’s philology has anything to offer more than new writers who want to promote their books, their ideas through new “revealing” books or seminars.
-And I have seen that, I experienced that in Hekate-related groups with writers and administrators who belong to a certain group and sell things targeted to that group.
+And I have seen that I experienced that in Hekate-related groups with writers and administrators who belong to a certain group and sell things targeted to that group.
 If our motive is the pleasures of the body, thus we make business, then we have nothing divine to expect from those communities.
 They use the name of an ancient Goddess in vain.
-Their written texts are based in sensible world and they have interests on the sensible world.
-Of course those texts will demand faith more than logical explanations.
+Their written texts are based in the sensible world and they have interests in the sensible world.
+Of course, those texts will demand faith more than logical explanations.
 Opinions are valued more than knowledge.
 I have seen that happening… The question is, what do the new devotees gain from that?
 Some people gain money, the others share confusion and lack of freedom within a group as described.

-While different people, for their own reasons, present controversy in the community of the Goddess Hekate, we have to insist in a vision of unity within the community.
+While different people, for their own reasons, present controversy in the community of the Goddess Hekate, we have to insist on a vision of unity within the community.
 The world of Ideas doesn’t have contradictions or variations.
 The form does not change, it is what it is, and it cannot be its opposite.
 Variations of one thing in our world are one form, one Idea in the world of Ideas.
 We may see different depictions of Hekate in our world.
 This means that human senses depict symbols of the Goddess in stone or paper, not that the Goddess Herself consists of different forms.
 We may see people describe a different Goddess, but the Goddess doesn’t have different characters.
-The Goddess is absolute, pure and unique.
-It has one form and one character that exist in any circumstances.
+The Goddess is absolute, pure, and unique.
+It has one form and one character that exists in any circumstances.
 This is true for the Ideas and all Gods live in that world.
 That is the reason we cannot see the Goddess inside a river, it is not the river, it is not Me On/ Non Being it is the On, the Being.

 To find what is Hekate, we should understand the theory of Ideas, find the unique form and the character that is always true under all circumstances.
 We need a definition of a conclusion of logical syllogisms, of pure thought.
-This definition of the Idea, should not contradict itself, should not being opposite with itself and it should be absolute.
-Only at that case, we will see the Idea of the Goddess, Her true nature.
-When we become divine beings, thus using our soul more than the body, but not neglecting the needs of the body, we will be closer to the En/One, the Agathon, which is the source of knowledge, science and truth.
-The En is the cause of birth of everything, the Ultimate Divine.
-The more we occupy ourselves with the quest of the truth or knowledge, the more we will be closer to the world of Ideas.
+This definition of the Idea, should not contradict itself, should not be opposite with itself and it should be absolute.
+Only in that case, we will see the Idea of the Goddess, Her true nature.
+When we become divine beings, thus using our soul more than the body, but not neglecting the needs of the body, we will be closer to the En/One, the Agathon, which is the source of knowledge, science, and truth.
+The En is the cause of the birth of everything, the Ultimate Divine.
+The more we occupy ourselves with the quest for truth or knowledge, the more we will be closer to the world of Ideas.
 The more we live in virtue, the closer to the divine we come.
 Until now we have seen the Goddess as an Idea, but all Gods are not Ideas, they just belong to the same world.

-Some people may want to think that Ideas are like archetypes that exist to all visible things of our world.
+Some people may want to think that Ideas are like archetypes that exist in all visible things of our world.
 This won’t be a bad thought at all.
 Imagine that Hekate is a certain archetype.
 We couldn’t say that the archetype has a property that is opposite from the archetype.
 Archetypes are certain and absolute.
 We cannot have two different Ideas on one Idea, as each Idea is unique.
-Likewise, as our world is a reflection of the upper world, one genre that participates in one Idea cannot participate at another opposite Idea at the same time.
+Likewise, as our world is a reflection of the upper world, one genre that participates in one Idea cannot participate in another opposite Idea at the same time.
 So, Hekate in our world, cannot be two different “Hekates” and this is also confirmed by the teaching that the Idea cannot have opposite characteristics and the Idea cannot be the Idea and the non Idea.
-If we are talking about a person, he could have different characteristics, thus participating in different Ideas, but Hekate is not a person and does not belong to our world, to participate to the higher world.
+If we are talking about a person, he could have different characteristics, thus participating in different Ideas, but Hekate is not a person and does not belong to our world, to participate in the higher world.
 She is the higher world, She is closer to Agathon or a part of Agathon as the Cosmic Soul.
 As we can see, Ideas are also hierarchically organized.
-The more divine they are the closer to the Source/Agathon they are.
-However, when an object (Me On/Non Being) contains characteristics of different Ideas, this may also mean that Ideas are linked together.
-This is a logical sentence, because there are five substances in beings, one of them is movement, which allows to a being to contain different Ideas, but each Idea is unique and absolute.
+The more divine they are the closest to the Source/Agathon they are.
+However, when an object (Me On/Non-Being) contains characteristics of different Ideas, this may also mean that Ideas are linked together.
+This is a logical sentence because there are five substances in beings, one of them is movement, which allows a being to contain different Ideas, but each Idea is unique and absolute.
 However, the Gods do not contain this substance.

 How we can be certain about that?
 If we draw our attention back to the vertical line (Platonic theory) we will notice that in the lower part of the upper world we meet mathematics.
 The laws of mathematics do not change and they are always true.
 Mathematics exist below Ideas.
 In the first book of Metaphysics, Aristoteles (Aristotle) writes about the theory of Ideas.
 On mathematics he says that they are eternal and they do not move and “while there is a stack of same mathematical beings while Ideas are each by each one, real, different and unique.”
 (987b)